SolB77/2020-2021-CQA-Investment-Challenge/README.md

 # 2020-2021-CQA-Investment-Challenge
-This repository contains both a automatic investment challenge portfolio update application and in the future, a folder of some algorithmic trading strategies I am developing to improve our alpha.
+This repository contains both an automatic investment challenge portfolio update application and in the future, a folder of some quantitative strategies I am developing to improve our alpha.

 Automatic Investment Challenge Portfolio Update Application